Online Writing Courses Courses for Credit

 University of Massachusetts at Boston

-Critical Reading and Writing, with some course materials available through the school's OCW project, is designed to help students achieve college-level reading and writing skills through a critical exploration of U.S. foreign policy.
-Students have access to the course syllabus, an assignment list and website.
-Through the course site, students can open and download text documents and PowerPoint presentations on topics like critical analysis strategies, brainstorming and building concepts, as well documents and links to online resources on foreign policy issues.
+- Critical Reading and Writing is designed to help students achieve college-level reading and writing skills through a critical exploration of U.S. foreign policy.
+Students have access to the course syllabus, an assignment list, and website.
+Through the course site, students can open and download text documents and PowerPoint presentations on topics like critical analysis strategies, brainstorming, and building concepts, as well as documents and links to online resources on foreign policy issues.

 University of Michigan

 This university participates as a member of the OpenCourseWare Consortium by providing free access to educational materials and course content through its Open.Michigan website.

 - Principles of Research and Problem Solving is a PowerPoint presentation breaking down scientific writing skills, such as within research proposals.

 Utah State offers OCW materials in several academic departments.
 Students may be able to apply the knowledge gained from use of these open materials to pass exams to earn credit.
 USU may give credit to students who pass subject tests offered by individual departments, the International Baccalaureate Organization, or CLEP exams, among other options.